Why Is Anything Conscious?: Introduction

-Our approach is to try to rigorously define consciousness from first principles and show that some aspects of functional consciousness depends on phenomenal consciousness in a manner that makes zombies impossible, ``dissolving'' the hard problem by showing the phenomenal to be intrinsically functional\footnote{Note that we are far from the first to claim that the phenomenal is functional.
-For example, the proposed Conscious Turing Machine \cite{blum2020} based on Global Workspace Theory \cite{baars1997}, and constructivist approaches to artificial intelligence \cite{wang2020} take similar position.
+Our aim here is to try to rigorously define consciousness from first principles and show that some aspects of functional consciousness depends on phenomenal consciousness in a manner that makes zombies impossible, ``dissolving'' the problem by showing the phenomenal to be intrinsically functional\footnote{Note that we aren't the first to claim that the phenomenal is functional.
+For example, the Conscious Turing Machine \cite{blum2020} based on Global Workspace Theory \cite{baars1997}, and constructivist approaches to AI \cite{wang2020} take similar positions.
 It is our explanation of how and why that is novel.}.
-We establish axioms that hold in every conceivable environment and show that it is impossible to have the function of consciousness without the subjective experience of it, and why most information processing goes on ``in the dark''.
+We establish axioms that hold in every conceivable environment.
+We then argue that if those axioms hold there is no conceivable environment where the function of consciousness without the subjective experience of it, and why most information processing goes on ``in the dark''\footnote{That is, without explicit conscious awareness of it.}. { }